GitauHarrison/notes/load_multiple_users.md

 {% endblock %}
 ```

 In a single line of code, we are able to display the registration form.
-We are using the `wtf.quick_form` macro to create the form.
+We have used the `wtf.quick_form` macro to create the form.
 The `wtf.quick_form` function takes in a form as an argument.
 We will use the `form` variable to store the form.
 The good thing here is that our form has all the styles needed to look good, thanks to the Bootstrap framework.

 ### Render the Registration Form